Level 1 – Foundation Phase

 1. Marching Knees

-• Lift knees comfortably, maintain upright posture
+• Lift knees comfortably, maintain upright posture at controlled pace

 Option: Slower pace or seated march